Bouari Clinic Review - Does This Diet System Really Work?

-We’ve heard all sorts of chatter about Bouari Clinic for weight loss, so we took some time to create a detailed review, examining the side effects, ingredients, scientific research and customer care.
-Also, we read hundreds of customer reviews and dieter comments posted online.
+It’s been a long journey but I feel I’m now qualified to advise you on whether or not to use the Bouari Clinic, so we took some time to create a detailed review, examining the side effects, ingredients, scientific research and customer care.
+Also, we read hundreds of dieter comments posted online.
 Finally, we summed up all the facts to give you the bottom line.

-Bouari Clinic is a weight loss program that focuses on each individual and his or her needs.
+To start, Bouari Clinic is a weight-loss program that focuses on each individual and his or her needs.
 Their slogan is weigh less and live longer.
 According to the official website, there is no exercise program, no prescription drugs, no surgery and no prepackaged foods.
 Furthermore, you do not have to worry about calorie-counting or food portions.
-This weight loss method is touted as easy to follow and very effective.
+This method is touted as easy to follow and very effective.
 The core focus is on nutrition.
-You begin by receiving nutrition information that helps you “transition” your eating plan.
+You begin by receiving information that helps you “transition” your eating plan.
 Every 7-10 days, there are follow-up appointments.
-This is to track your weight loss progress.
+This is to track your progress.

-According to our research editor, “Although the actual cost of Bouari Clinic weight loss is not mentioned clearly on the official website, we were able to find some information on other websites.
+The first problem with Bouari Clinic was price.
+According to our Research Editor, “Although the actual cost of the weight-loss program is not mentioned clearly on the official website, we were able to find some information on other sites.
 Put simply, dieters end up shelling out hundreds of dollars.”

 One customer stated, “I put out over $300 to try it myself.
 I quickly learned that it is just a scam of a starvation diet and some harmful pills and shots.”

-Since the Bouari Clinic approach focuses on a special diet plan, some people are unable to stick to this weight loss system.
+The Bouari Clinic approach focuses on a special diet plan and some people are unable to stick to this weight-loss system.
 One person stated, “Can’t eat some of my favorite foods, no thanks!”

 “No cheese and no dairy, really???,” said another dieter.

-Even though Bouari Clinic emphasizes that they do not use diet drugs and prepackaged foods, they do use a variety of supplements, which can be expensive.
-Furthermore, there are plenty of customer complaints about diet restrictions and this program costing too much money.
+Well now, are you ready for the final take on this one?
+Even though Bouari Clinic emphasizes that they do not use drugs and prepackaged foods, they do use a variety of supplements, which can be expensive.
+There are plenty of customer complaints about diet restrictions and this program costing too much money.
 Also, there is no regular exercise plan involved, which is concerning.

-One of the most promising diet products we’ve come across in 2015 is Leptigen.
-This weight loss supplement contains four key ingredients, which have been proven in published scientific studies to help improve fat loss and increase metabolism.
+Among the best products we’ve seen this year is one called Dietspotlight Burn.
+This weight-loss supplement contains four key ingredients, which have been proven in published scientific studies to help improve fat loss and increase metabolism.
 Furthermore, we can’t find user complaints of harmful side effects and dieter responses found on the web reveal people are seeing excellent results.